-A list of staff members with appropriate training will be stored on the shared area.
+A list of staff members with appropriate training will be stored on the staff admin area/training/first aid training.

 All staff who are required to provide support to pupils for medical conditions will be trained by healthcare professional qualified to do so.
 The training need will be identified by the healthcare professional during the development or review of the individual healthcare plan.
 We may choose to arrange training themselves and will ensure that it remains up-to-date.